Simple Mechanisms for Agents with Non-linear Utilities: Reduction Framework for Pricing-based Mechanisms

-In this subsection, we focus on \emph{posted pricing mechanisms}, for which the construction of the corresponding pricing-based model-free mechanism is simpler than \Cref{def:implement model free}.
-We apply closeness property between the ironed price-posting payoff curve and optimal payoff curve to obtain approximation results for agents with non-linear utility.
+In this subsection, we focus on \emph{posted pricing mechanisms}, for which there exists a simpler implementation \Cref{alg:meta theorem simplified} of \Cref{thm:meta thm} than \Cref{alg:meta theorem}.
 In particular, we consider the following three families of mechanisms: \begin{enumerate} \item \emph{sequential posted pricing (with non-adaptive prices)}: agents in sequence (specified by mechanisms) are offered take-it-or-leave-it non-adaptive prices. \item \emph{oblivious posted pricing with non-adaptive prices}: agents in sequence (unknown to mechanisms in advance) are offered take-it-or-leave-it non-adaptive prices. \item \emph{oblivious posted pricing with adaptive prices}\footnote{With the technique \emph{online contention resolution} introduced by \citet{FSZ-16}, it is known that for some environments (e.g.\ matroid) the same approximation bounds with adaptive prices can be guaranteed in oblivious posted pricing which posts non-adaptive prices but adaptively rejects agents.}: agents in sequence (unknown to mechanisms in advance) are offered take-it-or-leave-it adaptive prices. \end{enumerate}

 All posted pricing mechanisms for linear agents can be converted into quantile space without loss of generality.